germansquid/germansquid/README.md

 ## Hi, Jonas here <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" height="28px" alt="hi">

-I'm Jonas Rittirsch from Germany, currently 26 yo and busy as hell.
-Not up to fancy stuff, but if you got recommended one of my private repos, messge me for access.
-Due to content concerns they had to go into hiding...
+I'm Jonas Rittirsch from Germany, currently 27 years old and busy as hell.
+Not up to fancy stuff, but if you got recommended one of my private repos, message me for access.
+Due to content concerns, they had to go into hiding...
 Most of my time these days goes into tutoring and creating materials for non-tech-nerds aiming to get them in touch with AI for, agile workflows and IT security compliance. <br>
 If you need anything, feel free to let me know!

 :mailbox: Hit me up!